5ahmnm1920-mep3-G3/VRProject-lmartinusic/README.md

 # VRProject-lmartinusic
 ### Project description:
-You have to collect all the toys hidden in the scene and put it in a basket in the scene.
-Collect all the toys and win the game!
+You have to collect all the stuff thats given and hidden in the scene and put it in a basket in the scene.
+Collect all the stuff and win the game!
 ### Development platform:
 - macOS Catalina Version 10.15.3
 - Unity Version: 2019.1.14f1